-Employment discrimination continues to be a critical problem facing the lesbian, gay, bisexual and transgender (LGBT) community.
+Employment discrimination continues to be a critical problem facing the lesbian, gay, bisexual, transgender and queer (LGBTQ) community.
 In more than half the country – 29 states – employees lack explicit workplace protections on the basis of sexual orientation, and those same employment protections based on gender identity in 32 states.
-Far too many LGBT people cannot be honestly themselves without fear of losing their livelihoods.
+Far too many LGBTQ people cannot be honestly themselves without fear of losing their livelihoods.

 There is a way to protect millions more American workers from unjust discrimination – an executive order on federal contractors.
-By issuing such an order, the President has not only created fairer workplaces across the country, he has continued to put pressure on the House to adopt federal employment protections for LGBT people.
+By issuing such an order, President Obama not only created fairer workplaces across the country, he also continued to put pressure on the House to adopt federal employment protections for LGBTQ people.

 Protecting Millions More Workers